 Health care professionals working with people with a chronic illness (I'm one of them) usually tell people that 'good days are danger days'.
 Well, that's easier said than done when, on good days, it's the only time you actually get things done!
 So, you end up doing too much, then suffer for days afterwards.
 But what's the alternative?
 I bet you're told 'pacing'.
 And all this is true but in reality, it's also very hard and sometimes unrealistic.
 Also, if you live alone, it means lowering your standards and then, you have to accept that too.
 If you share your life with someone, it means them having to take on way more than you'd want them to.
 And, yet again, you have to accept that too and deal with the possible guilt attached to it.
-That means having to practice an awful lot of self-compassion to prevent yourself from feeling like a burden (I will write more about self-compassion in a future blog).
+That means having to practice an awful lot of self-compassion to prevent yourself from feeling like a burden (you can read more about self-compassion here).
 And what if people resent you for it?
 Well, they have to accept things too, even change their expectations.
 You can't do that for them.
 But that's a whole other blog post.

 I've been blessed with a stubborn nature; a refusal to give up or give in except it wasn't serving me very well.
 Indeed, my stubborn nature that had served me so well in some situations was also sabotaging my health.
 I'm talking about the refusal to accept that you can no longer do what you used to be able to do but doing things anyway - to your detriment.
 I still have days when I can almost hear my late mother shouting to me, "You can do anything you set your mind to!" except, unfortunately, that is no longer true.
 I'm now in my early 50's and I can no longer 'get away with it'.
 I have to compromise, lower my standards and find joy in the smaller things in life.
 I love gardening but I can no longer garden the way I used to.
 So, I stick to planting flowers in pots on the patio and get someone else to plant flowering shrubs that pretty much look after themselves.
 I also have a man that comes once every two weeks to mow the lawn.
 I'm an extremely independent person so it's hard to accept help let alone actually having to pay someone for it.